Movers and SHAKERS

 Importance of RE Markets for Stock Investors

 Still fresh in the minds of many is the impact the mortgage crisis of 2008 had on asset prices, including equities.
-Similar problems were circumvented in 2020 even as unemployment spiked upward to 14.7% last April.
-The latest unemployment report for March shows 6% unemployed.
-With millions behind on mortgage payments and landlords unable to evict renters for non-payment, investors need to wonder if extensions to give more time to those behind on payments a solution to a unique problem or a delay that is exacerbating an inevitable economic problem.
-Arguments can be made on both sides; some see forbearance as the piece that could have prevented devastation in 2008 and is now proving its effectiveness as the economy has put many people back to work.
-Others believe any delay in dealing with pain only creates larger problems down the road.
+Problems similar to 2008 were circumvented in 2020 even as unemployment spiked upward to 14.7% last April.
+The latest unemployment report for March shows only 6% unemployed.
+With millions behind on mortgage payments and landlords unable to evict renters for non-payment, investors need to determine if extensions to give more time to those behind on payments a solid solution to a unique problem, or a delay that may even exacerbate an inevitable economic problem.
+Theories and arguments can be found on both sides; some see forbearance as the piece that could have prevented devastation in 2008 and is now proving its effectiveness as the economy has put many people back to work.
+Others believe any delay in dealing with market-related pain only creates larger problems down the road.

 Doomsayers Awaiting Opportunity

-One person that can be described as fitting in this camp is Marc Snydeman.
+Fitting in this camp is Marc Snydeman.
 Marc is the Founder and CEO of Snyderman Law Group.
 His firm provides strategic business and legal solutions to small and medium-sized businesses.
 They also specialize in helping businesses grow, and investors find opportunities to disrupt and better marketplaces.
 Snyderman is positive on the opportunities the current situation will bring.
-Marc’s reply when asked about his thinking was blunt.
+Marc’s reply to Channelchek when asked about his thinking was blunt.
 He said, ”The continued mortgage forbearances are essentially a ticking time bomb for real estate on both the residential and commercial sides that will affect the economy across the board.
 When the forbearance runs out after having that proverbial can kicked down the road multiple times the flood of foreclosures will likely eclipse 2008.”
 Although Snyderman recognizes the conditions are different than 2008, he believes there are big challenges and opportunities yet to come.
 “While there's no securitization of those mortgages at risk like in 2008 the overall economic effects of this bomb going off will create significant issues and opportunities in real estate to pick up properties well below market value.”
 Snyderman said.
-It can be expected that any “across the board” negative economic impact would take stock prices down with it.
+It can be expected that any “across the board” negative economic impact could take stock prices down with it.

 Light at End of the Tunnel

-With unemployment levels around the mid-single digits, any further improvement could bring many more borrowers who have deferred payments back from their hiatus.
-This could mean that a deeper asset value crisis was avoided.
+With unemployment levels now in the mid-single digits, any further improvement could bring many more borrowers who have deferred payments back from their hiatus.
+This would mean that a deeper asset value crisis was avoided.

-Although the long-term correlation of stocks to real estate is only .20%, 2008 has shown us the potential impact.
-We also know the statistics for a deep recession; no matter to the cause, everything except US Treasuries could go down with it.
+Although the long-term correlation of stocks to real estate is only .20%, 2008 has shown us the potential impact in severe cases.
+We also know the statistics for a deep recession; no matter the cause, takes everything except US Treasuries down with it.
 If the CFPB proposal eventually gets approved and foreclosure proceedings can’t start until next year, many more at-risk borrowers will likely find financially meaningful jobs, thereby getting back on mortgage track.
 The impact so far has been an increase in real estate prices that has served to prevent people from buying a home.
 Is this a bubble?
-How will all the borrowers who lost time repaying make up that time?
+How will all the borrowers who lost months repaying make up that time?
 What will be their ultimate cost?
-There are many factors in play, interest rates, joblessness, government-supported deferment, contract law, and tax impact.
-Stock market investors need to keep aware of what is occurring in all the other markets, including real estate, as it could impact them.
+There are many factors in play, interest rates, joblessness, government-supported deferment, worker inertia, contract law, and tax impact.
+Stock market investors need to keep aware of what is occurring in all the other markets, including real estate, as it could either provide an opportunity or signal a time to take some chips off the table.

 Space as a Lucrative Investment Space